kariljordan/coc-guidelines-taskforce/README.md

 For more information, see the [Code of Conduct Transparency Report](https://github.com/carpentries/executive-council-info/blob/master/code-of-conduct-transparency-reports/2018-11-09-coc-transparency-report.md).

 These two incidents were assessed under the current enforcement manual, which prevented the committee from arriving at a resolution swiftly.
 The Executive Council has expressed concern with the lack of timeliness as it relates to resolving CoC incident reports.
 The CoC Committee serves to respond and resolve CoC incident reports, and update documentation.
-Though work has been completed to update our Code of Conduct, the CoC committee lacks the expertise to update the reporting guidelines and enforcement manual.
+Though work has been completed to update our Code of Conduct, the CoC committee could use additional expertise to update the reporting guidelines and enforcement manual.
 Such updates include, but are not limited to:

 * Receiving a report (via a secure form)
 * Handling a report (in terms of data storage, meetings, etc.)